happyfish100/FastCFS/docs/fcfs-ops-tool.md

 Display the last 10 lines of each fdir server log:

 > fcfs.sh tail fdir

+#### 1.6.9.
+Display cluster service status

+When you want to query FastCFS services process status, you can use command ***status*** to display the status of the specified module's service process.

+**Example**

+Display the status of fdir service process:

+> fcfs.sh status fdir 10.0.1.11

+Display the status of each fdir service process:

+> fcfs.sh status fdir

+Display the status of all service processes:

+> fcfs.sh status

 <a name="fcfs_conf.sh"></a>
 ## 2. fcfs_conf.sh introduction